hypothesis/client/docs/config.md

 the first item in this `services` array is used, and any further items in the array are ignored.

-Each service description is an object with the keys:
+Each item in the array should be an object describing an annotation service, with the following keys:

  * `authority` _String_.
 The domain name which the annotation service is associated with.